A label is an identifier for a target. A typical label in its full canonical form looks like:

 my/app/main/testdata subdirectory of the repository:

-//my/app refers to a package, or to all the
+//my/app to refer to a package, or

 //my/app:app, so it names the